jkrumbiegel/Layered.jl/docs/src/tutorial.md

 c
 ```

+You can see that the circle also has a black stroke, which it inherited from the default attributes of the top layer.

 We add another circle, this time with a non-mutating syntax.
 The returned object is not yet placed in any layer, but we can add it via `push!` or, as in this example `pushfirst!`, which means it is placed below the first circle and therefore partially occluded by it.

 There's another attribute `Linestyle` which we can just add after `Fill`.